FrankSauvage/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ###  Description of transformations/manipulations made to get the final tidy datasets
 The description will be made for each step of the assignment, remembered by the corresponding number from 1 to 5.

-1. Merging the training and the test sets to create one data set Only measures from X_train and X_test files are merged at first as we will only keep the subset of columns containing "-mean()" or "-std()" in their names.
+1. Merging the training and the test sets to create one data set.
+Only measures from X_train and X_test files are merged at first as we will only keep the subset of columns containing "-mean()" or "-std()" in their names.
 Columns of subject and activity labels will be added after the selection of the relevant columns of measures.

-2. Extract features based on mean() and sd() according to features names from the features.txt file only consider features containing -mean() or -std() as additional vectors gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean are already more sophisticated features based on the signals by direction.
+2. Extract features based on mean() and sd() according to features names from the features.txt file. only consider features containing -mean() or -std() as additional vectors gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean are already more sophisticated features based on the signals by direction.

-3. Replace number-based levels for the activity (y_* vectors) by the names from the "activity_labels.txt" file Both y_train and y_test are merged to fit the corresponding records of the previous merge of X_train and X_test.
+3. Replace number-based levels for the activity (y_* vectors) by the names from the "activity_labels.txt" file.
+Both y_train and y_test are merged to fit the corresponding records of the previous merge of X_train and X_test.
 The levels 1 to 6 are recoded using the levels() function and the labels from the "activity_labels.txt" file: 1 becomes WALKING and so on.

-4. Rename the original X features to suppress the parentheses and the minus signs that may affect some manipulations This renaming is done following the steps below, based on a split of the names from "features.txt" according to the "-" sign and several manipulations through lapply() to build the final names:
+4. Rename the original X features to suppress the parentheses and the minus signs that may affect some manipulations.
+This renaming is done following the steps below, based on a split of the names from "features.txt" according to the "-" sign and several manipulations through lapply() to build the final names:
         *split the names in 2 or three parts, those separated by the "-" signs *get the mean() and std() part of the names, which are the second ones originally between the "-" signs